Diversity

 An American Marriage by Tayari Jones

-Harlem Shuffle by Colson Whitehead
+Crook Manifesto by Colson Whitehead

 Parable of the Sower by Octavia Butler

-Service 💡
+Service

 4. Volunteer

-Volunteering with local nonprofits and charities is an excellent way to help the community, bond with your team members, and even inspire engagement and motivation in the workplace!
+Volunteering with local nonprofits and charities is an excellent way to help the community, bond with your team members, and even inspire engagement and motivation in the workplace.

 Lending your support as an organization is uniquely powerful because you can bring a lot of helping hands to a project, but you can also form corporate partnerships and create lasting relationships by establishing internships, apprenticeships, or recruiting programs.
+Remote and hybrid teams can plan a day to volunteer simultaneously even if you’re not physically together.

 You know your own community better than we do, but Black Girls CODE, National Society of Black Engineers, and My Brother’s Keeper Alliance are good places to start if you’re looking for national Black-led organizations!